Tyrn/wei/the-insider-en.typ

 impossible.
 We  are  talking about  a totally different time; they are just commandos, for God's sake!"

-     A moan  -  or maybe a  squeal  - sounded next to Bemish..
+     A moan---or maybe a  squeal---sounded next to Bemish..
 The Earthman turned  around.
-Shavash  - the emergency committee's  chairman, the official who called Federation  troops in to Assalah to destroy his enemies - covered his face with his  hands and was  slowly sliding down the door  frame to the floor.
-Shredding  cloth  crackled  -  Shavash's jacket  caught on  a  brass decoration  on the  door  frame,  the jacket ripped apart and  the  official fainted and fell all the way to the floor.
+Shavash---the emergency committee's  chairman, the official who called Federation  troops in to Assalah to destroy his enemies---covered his face with his  hands and was  slowly sliding down the door  frame to the floor.
+Shredding  cloth  crackled---Shavash's jacket  caught on  a  brass decoration  on the  door  frame,  the jacket ripped apart and  the  official fainted and fell all the way to the floor.